 In extremely hot regions like the boundary edges between zones 9 and 10, pick shadier spots.
 Partial to complete shade reduces the direct sun heat on your plant’s foliage.

 Still, it prefers consistent and regular moisture in its soil.
 A weekly watering is good in cooler weather.
 In hot weather, increase the frequency of watering to prevent wilt.
+Humidity is no problem at all for wintercreeper.
+Both low and high percentages are tolerated as long as there is adequate moisture.

 Soil acidity is unimportant, but it tends to be a bit less tolerant of high alkalinity.
 Most lightly-acidic through lightly-alkaline soil pH is fine.